accessibility-luxembourg/accessibilite.public.lu/content/en/rapdf1/referentiel-technique.md

 ###### With Acrobat Reader

 1. Open the PDF file.
-2. Consult the properties panel ("File" menu, then "Properties" option) and the "Description" tab.
+2. View the properties panel ("File" menu, then "Properties" option) and the "Description" tab.
 3. Check that the text entered in the "Title" field is relevant.
 4. If it is, the criterion is validated.